Table of Contents

 Types of Muscles in the Human Body

-The human body has three main types of muscles.
-Each type has a different job.
+The body has three main muscle types.
+Each one does a different job.

 🟠Skeletal Muscles

-Skeletal muscles are attached to bones.
-These muscles help the body move.
+Skeletal muscles are connected to bones.
+They help the body move.

 - Help the body move